asabuncuoglu13/equitable-ai-cookbook/docs/usecases/finance/finllms.md

 ## Available Datasets

 Below, we summarised some commonly used financial text datasets.
-You can run [our exploratory interactive notebook](./eda-fin-data.ipynb) to preview and play with these data.
+See the preview of these datasets on [GitHub](https://github.com/asabuncuoglu13/faid-test-financial-sentiment-analysis/blob/main/notebooks/00-eda-fin-data.ipynb).

 ### Loughran-McDonald Sentiment Word Lists